angarsky/diveintopython/learn/functions/lambda.md

  # Output: [6, 7, 8, 9, 10]
 ```

-## Differences between Lambda and regular functions in Python
+## Differences between lambda and regular functions in Python

 1. **Syntax**: Lambda functions are written in a single line of code and don't require the `def` keyword.
 Regular functions are defined using the `def` keyword and can be written in multiple lines.